IKnowJuni/rainfall-AUS-Visualization/README.md

 4. What was the maximum temperature recorded in this particular location?
 5. Which location has the most rainfall?

-These are some of the questions that the audience might be curious about about our data that we will try to answer through visualization.
+These are some of the questions that the audience might be curious about our data that we will try to answer through visualization.

 ## Design: